pmelsted/bifrost/README.md

 **Is it possible to get the colors per *k*-mer in a parsable (non-binary) file format?**

 Yes, please see [this solution](https://github.com/pmelsted/bifrost/issues/50#issuecomment-1719799619)

+## Benchmarking

+Here are a few considerations if you want to benchmark Bifrost in order to compare its performance to other tool(s):
+- Bifrost input data are sequences (genomes and reads) and its output is a graph.
+The *k*-mers and their multiplicites of the input are computed within Bifrost.
+If you compare time/memory between Bifrost and tool X, X must also include *k*-mer extraction and counting.
+If *k*-mer extraction and counting is done with tool Y a pre-processing step of tool X, report time/memory for X+y, otherwise you are comparing apple and oranges.

 ## Troubleshooting